 Though it contains a myriad of subgenres, electronic music is sometimes treated as a music genre in itself.
 It actually gets a little confusing, as many people use the term ‘electronic music’ to mean the kind of electronic music that we hear hear in the charts—-David Guetta, Calvin Harris, etc. In fact, electronic music should be taken as an umbrella term for any kind of dance music produced primarily with electronic instruments.
 Rather than describing one set of sounds, electronic is a banner under which dozens, if not hundreds of other genres sit.
 These are some of the biggest and most significant.
 The list above takes in the major players, but there are many more subgenres that live within these boundaries.

 House music was the first form of electronic music as we know it today, and to many it is still the best.
-Formulated in the black neighborhoods of Chicago in the 1980s, house music sprung up from the ashes of disco, and was pioneered by young musicians who bought Roland TR-808s and other drum machines at pawn shops.
+Formulated in the black neighbourhoods of Chicago in the 1980s, house music sprung up from the ashes of disco, and was pioneered by young musicians who bought Roland TR-808s and other drum machines at pawn shops.

 House has remained popular ever since, with DJs from the genre’s heyday still playing festivals and selling out shows around the world, and classic tracks continuing to set dancefloors alight.
 Many of the world’s “superstar DJs” play a pop-infused form of house, and the genre has influenced everything from R&B and hip-hop to pop.